E-Waste Recycling @ Tyndale

-Tyndale has recently begun working with Shift Recycling to facilitate collection of E-Waste materials on campus from Students, Staff and Faculty.
-There is no cost associated with disposing of your E-Waste at Tyndale; from old 8-track tapes to defective LCD Monitors, there is no cost to you.
+Tyndale works with Shift Recycling to facilitate collection of e-waste materials on campus from students, staff and faculty.
+There is no cost associated with disposing of your e-waste at Tyndale; from old 8-track tapes to defective LCD monitors, there is no cost to you.

-E-Waste recycling bins have been placed throughout the Bayview and Ballyconnor campuses to allow for convenient disposal of small to medium sized items such as batteries, cell phones or computer monitors.
-For large items such as desktop towers, CRT monitors or televisions please email firstname.lastname@example.org to arrange for a drop-off time.
-For a complete list of items accepted into the E-Waste program at Tyndale click here.
+E-waste recycling bins are located in the sub-basement E100 to allow for convenient disposal of small to medium sized items such as batteries, cell phones or computer monitors.
+For large items such as desktop towers, CRT monitors or televisions please email ewaste [at] tyndale [dot] ca (subject: Request%3A%20Large%20item%20drop%20off) to arrange for a drop-off time.

 Shift Recycling guarantees that any data contained on devices they receive will be destroyed using industry standard practices and software.
 In the case that it cannot be destroyed electronically, it will be physically destroyed.
 Shift Recycling will produce a Certificate of Destruction documenting data destruction by unique identifiers such as serial numbers.